mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 known as a semidetached binary pair.

-Khiinra Ash is a massive moon with a diameter of nearly 17,000 kilometres and a gravity of 1.9G.
+Khiinra Ash is a massive moon with a diameter of nearly 17,000 kilometers and a gravity of 1.9G.
 It orbits its gas giant once every 63 hours, exposing both of its hemispheres to the twin stars of the system, thereby giving it some semblance of a day-night cycle.
 The moon